Wonder Bread: Canada

-Wonder Bread in Canada is not a license from the United States although the packaging is very similar.
-Wonder Bread began appearing on Canadian grocery shelves and home delivery routes as early as 1927.
-A product of Northern Bakeries Limited, the bread apparently made its debut in Montreal.
+Wonder Bread in Canada was launched by Northern Bakeries Limited, a corporation formed in 1925 by merging six bakeries located across the country and immediately acquired by Continental Bakeries as its Canadian subsidiary.
+However, Northern Bakeries was taken back into Canadian ownership shortly after Wonder Bread began appearing on Canadian grocery shelves and home delivery routes in March 1927 in Montreal.
 In 1928, Northern Bakeries Limited registered the "Wonder" trademark with the Canadian Intellectual Property Office.
-Two years later, Wonder arrived in Toronto, baked by Nasmiths Limited.
+At the end of that year, it was folded into Consolidated Bakeries Limited, controlled by Ogilvie Flour Mills.
+In 1930, Wonder arrived in Toronto, baked by Nasmiths Limited (founded 1850, a Consolidated subsidiary since 1928).
 Newspaper ads proclaimed "Great news for the people of Toronto – it's here at last – the delicious Wonder Bread."
 Made from unbleached flour and "Slo-Baked," Wonder was said to produce "more slices and thinner slices" when cut, yet would not crumble.
-By 1934, "Sliced Wonder," an early version of sliced bread, was being promoted by the Ideal Bread Company Limited of Toronto, with no fewer "than 26 slices in a loaf."
+By 1934, "Sliced Wonder," an early version of sliced bread, was being promoted by the Ideal Bread Company Limited of Toronto (another subsidiary of Consolidated), with no fewer "than 26 slices in a loaf".

-By 1940, Wonder Bakeries Limited had become the maker of Wonder Bread in Canada, along with Hostess cakes and cookies, although local bakers continued to be the actual manufacturers.
+By 1940, Wonder Bakeries Limited had become the maker of Wonder Bread in Canada along with Hostess cakes and cookies, after being set up as a subsidiary of Consolidated Bakeries, although the local subsidiary bakery companies continued to be the actual manufacturers.
 New products were introduced that included Wonder Melior, "a better white bread with natural wheat vitamins," as well as Wonder Peter Pan Bread, designed to appeal to children.
-Wonder Bakeries also became the maker of Hollywood Bread, marketed for those "counting calories" and trying to keep their "figure."
-During the 1960s, General Bakeries Limited became the maker of Wonder.
+Wonder Bakeries also became the maker of Hollywood Bread, marketed for those "counting calories" and trying to keep their "figure".

+In January 1968, General Bakeries Limited took over Consolidated Bakeries, becoming the maker of Wonder.
 Then, in July 1985, Weston Bakeries Limited, a subsidiary of George Weston Limited, acquired certain Ontario assets of General Bakeries, then owned by Dominion Stores Limited, that included not only bread and roll plants but also the trademark for Wonder in Canada.
+The Canadian packaging, though not identical to the U.S. version, is very similar.

-Since 2000, Weston Foods added a number of new Wonder products to the brand's line-up, many of which are designed to appeal to parents and their concern for their children's nutritional needs.
-Among them is Wonder + Invisibles, a white bread with 18 whole grains and designed not to taste like whole grain bread.
-In 2011, Weston Bakeries Limited announced that its Wonder Bread brands will now be completely free of artificial preservatives, artificial colors or artificial flavors.
+Between 2000 and 2022, Weston Foods added a number of new Wonder products to the brand's line-up, many of which were designed to appeal to parents and their concern for their children's nutritional needs.
+In 2011, Weston Bakeries Limited announced that its Wonder Bread brands would henceforth be free of artificial preservatives, artificial colors, or artificial flavors.

-In 2022, the brand was sold by Weston Foods to FGF Brands.
+In 2022, the brand was sold by Weston Foods to FGF Brands and now operates as Wonder Brands Incorporated.

-Pakistan

-Wonder Bread is present in Pakistan.
-It is not connected with the American brand.
-The company was established in 1983 in Karachi.
-Today, in addition to Karachi, it is also present in Faisalabad, Islamabad, Lahore, Peshawar, and Quetta.

-Morocco

-Wonder Bread is planning to enter the African market through Morocco.
-It is not connected with the American brand.
-The company is planning to be established in 2022 in Casablanca.
-In addition to Morocco, it will also be present in Egypt, Nigeria, Kenya, and South Africa.